 be honest about the state of your property

 And I don’t just mean writing “our home is quirky”.
 I mean, full descriptions.
 Which may be off-putting as an AirBnB host and goes against every advertising and marketing course/article/lecture you’ve ever seen.
-But it is honestly best to undersell, then over perform.

 keep in touch during my stay